M3SOulu/SDGcentrality/README.md

   - [merge_all.py](Scripts/merge_all.py): merge all metrics into a single `csv` file
   - [metrics_results.py](Scripts/metrics_results.py): keep only the statistically significantly correlated metrics

+## License

+All generated data is provided under Creative Commons 4.0 Attribution License.

+All scripts are provided under the MIT License.

+All the analysed projects must be used in accordance with their respective licenses.

 ## Preparation and installation

 Follow the instructions in [INSTALL](INSTALL.md) to install and configure all used tools.